Seattle to Vancouver Island Road Trip: The Quest for The Pacific Rim

 In this road trip guide, we go through everything from what to expect from international ferry routes, what you’ll need for an international road trip like this, the best spots for hiking and beaches, and the wonders you’ll come across in probably the most fun 8 days of your life.

-The Only 8 Day Washington & Vancouver Island Road Trip Itinerary You’ll Ever Need
+The Only 8 Day Seattle to Vancouver Island Road Trip Itinerary You’ll Ever Need

 My wife was looking up places for us to go for our 3rd year wedding anniversary and came across Vancouver Island, BC in Canada.
 What most stood out to her first were the rich history the trees and forests have (she is somewhat of a tree enthusiast).